Tag Archives: Claude Giroux

 Flyers Testing Depth Once More with Injury to Giroux

-What’s one more injury for the Flyers?
 Through 28 games, the Flyers have built their Atlantic Division-leading success on the back of their depth.
-Role players, rookies and everyone in between has been asked to grab a bigger role, play … Continue reading
+Role players, rookies and everyone in between has been asked to grab a bigger role, play above themselves, and by brushing off the rush of constant adversity, have been able to thrive in doing so with a surprising 18-7-3 record.

-Leave a Comment
+Leave a comment

 Filed under 2011-12 Season